MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L02_Word_template.md

 ### Task 2 – Use Word Template

-In this task, you will test the template you created
+In this task, you will test the template you created.

 1. Click on the **Word Template** button located on the command bar and select the **Assessment Certificate** template you uploaded.